 What does victory, or defeat, look like?
 Not always how we expect.

-The seemingly captive and defeated Lord Jesus went down to a dreadful and criminal death.
+The seemingly captive and defeated Lord Jesus went down to a dreadful and criminal death, surrounded by mockery and the apparent victory of power over goodness.
 But in truth, it was a universe & heaven-changing sacrifice.
-The lamb for his flock; the one for the many; the Lord for his people.
+God’s spotless Lamb for His flock; the one for the many; the Lord for his people.